Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 ## Prerequisites

-To enable your application to use the TTS functionality:
+To enable your application to use the TTS functionality, follow the steps below:

 1. To use the functions and data types of the TTS (text-to-speech) API (in [mobile](../../api/mobile/latest/group__CAPI__UIX__TTS__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__UIX__TTS__MODULE.html) applications), include the `<tts.h>` header file in your application:
    ```cpp
    #include <tts.h>
    ```

-2. To use the TTS library, create a TTS handle.
+2. To use the TTS library, create a TTS handle

    The TTS handle is used in other TTS functions as a parameter.
 After the handle creation, the TTS state changes to `TTS_STATE_CREATED`: